garris/cssRegressionTestingWithBackstopJS/readme.md

 ![](fig1.png)

-Here is what you'll see if you open up `myCoolProject/index.html` in a web browser...
+Here is what you'll see if you open up `myCoolProject/index.html` in a web browser... _Remember, it's responsive.
+So, make sure to resize the browser window down to see the most narrow layout!_

 ![](fig10.png)